 Sony A7R II versus Sony A7 II

 The Sony Alpha A7R II and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in June 2015 and November 2014.
 Both the A7R II and the A7 II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7R II has a resolution of 42.2 megapixel, whereas the A7 II provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7R II and the Sony A7 II.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).